Australian fifty-cent coin

 The 1986, 1987, 1989, 1990, 1992, year dated 50¢ are only available in mint and proof sets, with the exception of the 1967 and 1968, as no mint/proof sets exist for those years and there were no circulation strikes produced either.

 Fifty-cent coins are legal tender for amounts not exceeding $5 for any payment of a debt.

 Obverse

 As with all coins of Australia, the reigning monarch features on the obverse.
-Only Elizabeth II has been featured on the coin so far.
+Elizabeth II and Charles III have been featured on the coin so far.

 Unlike other decimal denominations, five different portraits of the queen have been used on 50-cent coins.
 A unique effigy by Vladimir Gottwald was used for the 2000 royal visit commemorative fifty-cent piece.
 This is the only Australian decimal coin to have an obverse designed by an Australian and to have a portrait of the queen which is not also used on British currency.

 The other four portraits have featured on all then-current denominations: from 1966 to 1984 one by Arnold Machin, from 1985 to 1998 one by Raphael Maklouf, from 1999 to 2019 a portrait by Ian Rank-Broadley, and since 2019 a portrait by Jody Clark.
 These portraits were introduced to British coins in 1968, 1985, 1998 and 2015, respectively.